 ITEM 1: Seventeen Equity directors have been nominated for election at the annual meeting.
 Our bylaws require that, in uncontested elections, each Equity director be elected by the majority of votes cast with respect to such director.
 This means that the number of shares voted "for" an Equity director nominee must exceed the number of votes cast "against" that nominee in order for that nominee to be elected.
-Only votes "for" or "against" are counted as votes cast with respect to an Equity director receive the affirmative vote of at least a majority of the votes cast.
-Delaware law provides that the director would continue to serve on the board as a "holdover director."
+Only votes "for" or "against" are counted as votes cast with respect to an Equity director election.
+Abstentions and broker non-votes will have no effect.
+If a nominee who currently is serving as a director does not receive the affirmative vote of at least a majority of the votes cast, Delaware law provides that the director would continue to serve on the board as a "holdover director."
 However, under our corporate governance principles, each holdover Equity director is required to tender his or her resignation to the board.
 Under the principles, the nominating and governance committee shall make a recommendation to the board as to whether to accept or reject the tendered resignation, or whether other action should be taken.
-The nominating and governance committee's recommendation, and shall publicly disclose its decision regarding the resignation within 90 days after the results of the election are certified.
-If the resignation is not accepted, the Equity director will continue to serve until the next annual meeting of shareholders and until the director's wilcesor is elected.
+The nominating and governance committee and the board, in making their decisions, may consider any factor or other information that they deem relevant.
+The board shall act on the tendered resignation, taking into account the nominating and governance committee's recommendation, and shall publicly disclose its decision regarding the resignation within 90 days after the results of the election are certified.
+If the resignation is not accepted, the Equity director will continue to serve until the next annual meeting of shareholders and until the director's successor is elected.